17 REMARKABLE INSTITUTIONS: THE CHOICE IS YOURS

 Two recent initiatives, both funded by the NC General Assembly, have continued this state’s historical commitment to keeping public higher education affordable and within reach of everyone in North Carolina.
 Passed in 2016, The Fixed Tuition Program holds the price of tuition constant for students who remain continuously enrolled and on track to graduate on schedule.
 Initiated in 2018, the NC Promise Tuition Plan lowers the cost of tuition at three UNC System institutions to just $500 a semester.

 As a result of these and other cost-cutting measures, the UNC System offers some of the most affordable opportunities in higher education anywhere in the nation.
-A large percentage of students and their families seek grants and financial aid opportunities to help cover the total cost of attendance, including tuition, housing, textbook, and program fees.
+Still, a large percentage of students and their families seek grants and financial aid opportunities.
+These can help cover the total cost of attendance, including tuition, housing, textbook, and program fees.

-The Scholarships and Funded Opportunities page provides information about System-wide scholarships and other funded opportunities available to any student in the UNC System.
-In addition, this page features direct links to the institutions’ financial aid offices, where prospective students can find more detailed information about the funding opportunities specifically available on each campus.
+The Scholarships and Funded Opportunities page provides information about System-wide scholarships and other funded opportunities.
+In addition, this page features direct links to the institutions’ financial aid offices.
+Visiting these pages will help prospective students gather detailed information about the funding opportunities specifically available at the institution they plan to attend.